Janae Andrew, M.A., LPC

 they/she

 Today I identify as athiest, humanist, gender non-binary, demisexual/ace spectrum and neurodivergent (ADHD).
 My ethnic identity and culture are white, with roots in Northern Europe including Great Britain, Germany and Norway.
 My home is on the land of the PeePosh, Akimel O’odham and HuHuKam nations.
-I’m a single parent of two elementary aged kids and I love creating music, drawing, napping, watching monsoons and, more than anything, connecting with people on a deeply authentic level.
-The communities I tend to connect with most often are non-white, queer, and folx leaving, questioning or deconstructing oppressive religion (any or all of the above).
+I’m a single parent of two school aged kids and I love creating music, drawing, napping, watching monsoons and, more than anything, connecting with people on a deeply authentic level.

 My jam is helping folx heal from religious trauma and other oppressive systems.
 I am a secular, gender-non-binary therapist.
 I offer: